alobley/Emulator/README.txt

 SOI/SOR are still able to be used, but it is recommended to let the assembler take care of second operands.

-The emulator is written in C. It has a screen output and planned keyboard input.
+The emulator is written in C. It has a screen output and keyboard input.

 The CPU only supports direct addressing.
 There is only direct addressing and jumping.